Wall coating for commercial premises in Norwich

 Walls we will tell you not to coat

-Some of the most useful advice a coating contractor can give is no. A wall that is damp because of a failed gutter, a leaking parapet or raised ground levels needs the defect fixed first; coating over it locks moisture into the masonry.
+Some of the most useful advice a coating contractor can give is no. A wall that is damp because of a failed gutter, a leaking parapet or raised ground levels needs the defect fixed first.
+Coating over it locks moisture into the masonry.
 Older solid-wall buildings often need to breathe, and a non-permeable product on the wrong substrate does more harm than the weather ever did.
 Norwich also has extensive conservation coverage and a large number of listed buildings, where consent comes before specification.
-If the survey finds movement, saturation or a substrate that wants repointing rather than painting, that goes in the report, even when it means a smaller job for us.
+If our survey finds movement, saturation or a substrate that wants repointing rather than painting, that goes in the report, even when it means a smaller job for us.

 Survey first, then specification, then price